palominolabs/stackmob-senchatouch-sdk/README.md

 (in a development environment) or [host your Sencha Touch app on StackMob](http://www.stackmob.com/devcenter/docs/Deploying-your-HTML5-App-to-Production)
 (for production).

+Also keep in mind that you must enable OAuth 2.0 for your StackMob application to use this extension.

 Future Enhancements & Known Issues
 ----------------------------------